Skip to Content

 It likes to be kept slightly on the dry side and is also known as Devil’s Ivy.
 It is related to the heart leaf philodendron which is looks very much like.

-3. Prayer Plant – Calathea.
+3. Prayer Plant – Calathea

-This variegated plant is grown in short containers, since it has a shallow root system.
+This low light variegated plant is grown in short containers, since it has a shallow root system.
 It has several varieties of colors from green and white through to a deep maroon and beige coloring.

-Bright sunlight will cause the fronds to burn.
+Too much bright sunlight will cause the fronds to burn.
 I moved one to a south facing window after it had outgrown its small container on an inner room coffee table and the leaves turned a very pale green.

 The new fronds that are starting to grow show that it is much happier with lower light situations!
 When fully grown it will get to about 4 feet tall.

-6. Boston Fern – Nephrolepis exaltata.
+Boston Fern – Nephrolepis exaltata

 Most ferns do well in low light situations and will burn and go brown if they get too much sunlight.
 Boston fern is a commonly used fern for indoor situations.